hkhamm/cassandra_test/README.md

 Cassandra Test
 ==============

-These python scripts provide a few different way to interact with the Cassandra database.
+These python scripts provide a few different ways to interact with the Cassandra database.
 This only works from the same subnet as the database servers.

 post.py
 -------